JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 where input files can be downloaded and where output files will be created (with estimated networks for instance).
 Enter this directory and run Julia from there.

+> This documentation pertains to SNaQ v1.0 as originally described in [Solís-Lemus & Cécile Ané (2016)](https://doi.org/10.1371/journal.pgen.1005896)

 ## Inputs for SNaQ